T3KScarecrow/Alagaesia-Wiki/Alagaesia/Factions/The Enlightened.md

 ### Leadership:
-The Enlightened is lead by the
+The Enlighteangelned is lead by Lord Tyrannus